carlodev/SegregatedVMSSolver.jl/paper/paper.md

 # Results

 ## Taylor Green 2D
 2D Taylor-Green vortex case is used as benchmark case to assess the error analysis of the code.
 The domain is a square of size: [-0.5,0.5]x[-0.5,0.5], at Reynolds number 1600.
 The CFL is constant for each simulation, CFL=0.32.
-The time-step is computed as $dt = \dfrac{CFL}{ order \cdot N}$.
+The time-step is computed as $dt = \frac{CFL}{ order \cdot N}$.

 ![TGV2D-verr](images/verr.png){ width=50%  }
 ![TGV2D-perr](images/perr.png){ width=50%  }